gaogaotiantian/vizplugins/README.md

 which will generate a ```result.html``` file in the directory you run this command, which you can open with Chrome.

-The plugin samples cpu usage each 0.02s by default, but you can explicitly indicate the desired frequency at which to sample data per second
+The plugin samples cpu usage per 0.02s by default, but you can explicitly indicate the desired frequency at which to sample data per second

 ```
 viztracer --plugin "vizplugins.cpu_usage -f 20" -- my_script.py arg1 arg2
 ```

-which will sample data approximately 20 times per second, wich  a sampling interval of 0.05 second.
+which will sample data approximately 20 times per second, with a sampling interval of 0.05 second.

-It is not recommended to have a frequency greater than 100.

 ## Example